We may earn money or products from the companies mentioned in this post.

 Best Kayak Anchor Systems Buying Guide

-Anchor Design – The most commonly used and effective type of anchor for kayaks is the grapnel design.
-This type has four flukes on hinges that extend from the base of the anchor which catch on the bottom structure to hold the kayak in position as the anchor is pulled along.
+The most commonly used and effective type of anchor for kayaks is the grapnel design.
+This type has four flukes on hinges that extend from the base of the anchor which catches on the bottom structure to hold the kayak in position as the anchor is pulled along.
 These can be effective on a variety of bottom materials including mud, sand, rocks, grass, or corals.
 Because of this grasping capability grapnel anchors need not be heavy like “mushroom” or “deadweight” designs often used with larger watercraft.
 1.5 to 3.5 pounds is usually all that is needed to be quite effective for kayaks and other such small vessels.

 The grapnel anchor design has a sliding collar that can be placed over the flukes to hold them in a closed position for storage or for use as a deadweight-style anchor.
 When the collar is lifted up the anchor shaft it allows the flukes to fold out into the open position.
 Once there, the collar slides down the shaft to hold them in place.

-Anchor Trolley – This is an additional piece of gear that allows you to switch the anchor mounting point from bow to stern and back again while remaining seated.
+This is an additional piece of gear that allows you to switch the anchor mounting point from bow to stern and back again while remaining seated.
 Useful in any body of water, it can be especially so for sea kayakers allowing adaptability to waves and wind to avoid getting into a side-on position where you can take on water.
 A trolley also allows fishermen to change their casting direction while seated.
 Seats usually face in one direction so without the trolley, you would have to reposition the kayak to change your seating direction.

 For more reviews of canoes, kayaks, boats, and accessories, please check out these popular posts: